Tips for breaking in a new English saddle!

 This white covering, called tallow, protects new leather and can be buffed or rubbed into your new tack.
 It can also happen over time if you don’t use your saddle too much.

-Small, dense brushes are great for buffing leather and smushing in conditioners, be careful if the leather is smooth.
+Small, dense brushes are great for buffing leather and smushing in conditioners, be careful if the leather is smooth, you may want to switch to a sponge.

 Hydrophane leather oil will darken leather.

-You also have the option to get your new saddle wet.
+- You also have the option to get your new saddle wet.
 This is a tried and true method for working leather.
 It’s not so hard to do, either.
 Step one and you are done: get your saddle wet.
 Hose, dunk it in a trough, leave it in a steady rain.
 Then ride in it.
 The theory is that wet leather will mold to you as it dries.
 You will still need to condition your new saddle as it’s drying out.
-While this tradition has been around for many, many years, I still suggest following the manufacturer instructions.
+While this tradition has been around for many, many years, I still suggest following the manufacturer’s instructions.
+If you don’t condition the leather as it is drying out, you will allow the leather’s protein bonds to shrink up and break, weakening your brand new investment.

 This “orangish” saddle will darken with time and a little oil.

-One thing to remember is that most new saddles off the shelf are not flocked and fitted to your horse.
+- One thing to remember is that most new saddles off the shelf are not flocked and fitted to your horse.
 It’s ideal to have a master saddle fitter help you with this.
-After a few months of riding, you will probably need to have a flocking/fitting touch up as you continue to break in your new saddle.
-This article has lots of ways to stay on top of correct saddle fit for your horse.
+After a few months of riding, you will probably need to have a flocking/fitting touch-up as you continue to break in your new saddle.
+This article has lots of ways to stay on top of the correct saddle fit for your horse.

 New and nice and stiff.